maaaaciej/ecommerce/README.md

 <i>2/7/2020</i>

 Now added a shopping cart, as well as conditional rendering based on the hidden-property of the state of cart component.
 Also added a cart-reducer.

+<i>3/7/2020</i>

+Starting the morning with adding a new action-type in my cart reducer, so that the cart, in addition to knowing wether it is hidden or not, has an array with items that we add to cart.
+Added a new property to it as well, so that if an item (searched by id) already exist in the cart-items array, we update the quantity of it, instead of adding it as a new index entry in the array.